 Target hardening, also referred to simply as hardening when made clear by the context, is a term used by police officers, those working in security, and the military referring to the strengthening of the security of a building or installation in order to protect it in the event of attack or reduce the risk of theft.
 It can also apply, for example in this instance, to people.

-Target Hardening for Beginners
+Target Hardening for Personal Security

 Attackers will often look for “soft” targets.
 Most attackers will look for physical weakness, the people who are most at risk are:

 - Anyone who is physically small or who seems unable to act in self defence

 - Anyone who is encumbered (eg with children, bags etc) *note: I have personally found myself in this situation when I had my 1 year old son with me, thankfully training provided me with the tools to acquire a good result.

 Understanding the attacker